fff-rs/juice/juice/README.md

 ## Ecosystem / Extensions

-We designed Juice and the other crates of the Autumn Platform to be as modular and extensible as possible.
+Juice is designed to be as modular and extensible as possible.
 More helpful crates you can use with Juice:

 - [**Greenglas**][greenglas]: Preprocessing Framework for Machine Learning
 - [**Coaster**][coaster]: Portable, HPC-Framework on any hardware with CUDA, OpenCL, Rust